This blog post features a discussion on video ad positioning. Pre-roll vs mid-roll vs post-roll.

 Conclusion: Post-roll publishers might need to find an original use-case to benefit both viewers and advertisers.

 What do you optimize for?
 Depends.
 There is no “fit-all” solution.
 The ideal ad placement for your use case is dependent on your target audience behavior, as well as your advertising strategy end-goals.

-Is there room for substantial improvement in ad placement?
+Is there room for a fourth option in ad placement?
 We thought so!

-The next article introduces a new ad placement strategy, featured by Varrando.
+A feature article will introduce a new ad placement strategy, featured by Varrando.
 Hint: it lets you schedule ads across user session.